-The brick-sized cordless phones of the late 80s gave way to smaller, more powerful mobile phones that could fit inside a pocket.
-The bulky Nokia phones of the nineties were soon replaced by the Motorola Razr, a thinner, sleeker flip phone with a 2.2-inch screen.
+The brick-sized cordless phones of the late ’80s gave way to smaller, more powerful mobile phones that could fit inside a pocket.
+The bulky Nokia phones of the ’90s were soon replaced by the Motorola Razr, a thinner, sleeker flip phone with a 2.2-inch screen.
 Mobile phones that were the shape of a lipstick case or the height of a cigarette became popular alongside thick Blackberries.

 Meanwhile, there’s a new wave of “phablets”, or a smartphone that nearly doubles as a tablet due to its extra-large screen size.
 Apple’s iPhone 6 Plus at 5.5 inches became the largest iPhone yet when it was released in September 2014.
 The iPhone Plus series was Apple’s attempt to move in on a phablet market that was already dominated by Samsung, Sony, and other Android phone makers.

-Curious about how large these new smartphones can get?
-Here are the world's largest smartphones below:
+Curious about how large these new smartphones can get while still being considered as phones?

 Android Central took a look at what it’s like to make a phone call on the 8-inch behemoth.

 The Daily Dot may receive a payment in connection with purchases of products or services featured in this article.
 Click here to learn more.